megamsys/nilavu/README.md

 Nilavu is a [Rails 4.2.x](http://guides.rubyonrails.org/) ember.js browser based user interface for [Vertice - PaaS for the hosting industry](https://www.megam.io).

+# I am an individual or enterprise that would like to manage our internal infrastructure

-1. Do you want a DigitalOcean like experience for your customers ?
+1. Do you want to increase your efficiency in managing your infrastructure?

-2. Are tired in setting up your hardware to host your VPS (VM/Containers) with multi region/clusters/vnets ?
+2. Would like to deploy applications (Custom or Pre-packaged) in seconds?
+3. Optimize your infrastructure usage by automatically scaling these applications?
+4. Have a self-hosted DigitalOcean like solution?

-3. Do you need to convert raw harddisks to cloud storage in a jizzy ?
+5. Do you need to convert raw harddisks to cloud storage in a jizzy?

-# Yes, I want to host my own VPS ?
+6. Would love to have a fully redundant private cloud that just never goes down?

+Visit [Megam](https://www.megam.io) and optimize your private cloud now!

+We have an enterprise edition that also enhances our features!

+# I am a hosting provider that would like to offer cloud solution.

+1. Do you want a DigitalOcean/AWS/Azure like experience for your customers ?
+2. Would like to be one of the first providers that offers Platform as a Service with scaling solutions?
+3. Want to offer High Availability to your customers?

-Contact our partner [DET.io](http://det.io) and stay ahead of cluggy/old `SolusVM`.
+Visit [VirtEngine](http://virtengine.com) and stay ahead of cluggy/old `SolusVM`.

-[DET.io](http://det.io) has automated tools to set up this in a jiffy!.
+[VirtEngine](http://virtengine.com) has automation tools and offers integration with billing!

 # Features

 [vertice.megam.io](https://vertice.megam.io)

+##OpenSource

 * Launch 100's of Bitnami apps in a second